ensdomains/ens/docs/userguide.rst

 Transferring a name
 -------------------

-You can transfer ownership of a name you own in the ENS registry to another trusted account using `setOwner`:
+You can transfer ownership of a name you own in the ENS registry to another account using `setOwner`:

 ::

     > ens.setOwner(namehash('somename.eth'), newOwner, {from: eth.accounts[0]});

-This way, the bidding/renewal account ``eth.accounts[0]`` can be kept separate from the day-to-day control account ``newOwner``.

 ..
 NOTE::